-To validate the overall process that the agent deals with tasks, Fig.~\ref{fig:evaluation} presents the LLM-as-a-Judge assessments.
-The figure shows the score distribution across four dimensions, with the majority of scores being 5 (Excellent), and most of the remaining scores being 4 (Good).
-These results demonstrate that the Analysis Process of the agent is thorough, logical, and complete; the Tool Selection is accurate and appropriate; the Action Planning is reasonable; and the Action Execution proceeds successfully.
-Furthermore, Fig.~\ref{fig:example} illustrates the workflow of Radiologist Copilot in handling user queries, showing that the processes of action planning and action execution are coherent and efficient, ultimately generating a qualified radiology report.
-The entire process simulates the practices of radiologists and enhances clinical efficiency.
+\paragraph{\textbf{Agent-level Evaluation.}} Fig.~\ref{fig:evaluation} presents LLM-as-a-Judge assessments on the entire radiology reporting process of Radiologist Copilot.
+This figure shows the score distribution across four dimensions, with the majority scores being 5 (Excellent) or 4 (Good), and only a small portion being 3 (Moderate).
+These results demonstrate that the agent’s Problem Analysis, Action Planning, Action Execution and Overall Workflow are effective and reliable.
+Furthermore, Fig.~\ref{fig:example} illustrates the radiology reporting workflow of Radiologist Copilot, demonstrating that action planning and action execution are coherent and efficient, ultimately resulting in a qualified radiology report.
+The entire process emulates radiologists’ practices in radiology reporting and enhances clinical efficiency.